automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_7/README.md

 ### Configuration of the Map

-Make sure you configure the following configurations inside the **LaceworkConfig** Configuration of the map:
+Make sure you configure the following configurations inside the **LaceworkConfig** Configuration of the map

-1. **eventuuid:** Please make sure that the UUID used here is the UUID of the "Get event details".
-Due to the reimport of the Map the UUID of the event object could have changed.
-For that you can go to the Design, open the "Get Events" building block.
+1. **eventuuid:** Make sure that the **UUID** used here is the UUID of the **Get event details** object inside the map.
+Due to the reimport of the Map the **UUID** of the event object could have changed.
+To check the UUID you can go to the Design of the map, open the **Get event details** building block.

 ![Get Event](geteventdetails.png "Get Event")

-Inside the configuration of the Get Event building block you will find the UUID:
+Inside the configuration of the **Get event details** building block you will find the **UUID**:

 <img src="geteventdetails2.png" width="233" height="179">

-2. **Note:** you can decide to  do the AutoRemediation via the CLI **"dotheremediationviacli": "true"** or using the Kaholo S3 bucket object **"dotheremediationviaobject": "true"**.
-By default both settings are configured to **false**, so it will not by accident start to remediate S3 buckets.
-We recommend to make sure that only the right buckets will be remediated and the map is working as expected before you configure this setting to true.
-Do not configure **dotheremediationviacli"** and **dotheremediationviaobject"** both to **true**.
-The Map will check that at the beginning and not execute.
-Only one of each can be enabled and used for the AutoRemediation.
+2. **Note:** you can choose to do the Auto Remediation via the CLI **"dotheremediationviacli": "true"** or by using the Kaholo S3 bucket object **"dotheremediationviaobject": "true"**.
+By default both settings are configured to **false**, so it will not by accident start to remediate misconfigured S3 buckets.
+We recommend to make sure that only the right buckets will be remediated and the map is working as expected before you configure any of both settings to true.
+Do not configure **dotheremediationviacli"** and **dotheremediationviaobject"** both at the same time to **true**.
+The map will check that possible misconfiguraiton at the beginning of the map and not execute.
+Only one of both can be enabled and used for the Auto Remediation.

+3. If you are using the AutoRemediation via CLI, make sure you select an Agent for the Map that has the AWS CLI installed and configured.

-3. (Optional).
+3. **(Optional)**.
 You can configure the Map to ignore specific S3 buckets from Auto Remediation.
 Make sure you configured the correct AWS S3 buckets that should be ignored within the bucketIgnoreList of the LaceworkConfig.

 ```
 {